qfwc258/circuidipity/content/2015-07-03-minimal-raspbian-jessie.rst

 Let's go!
 =========

-The netinstaller runs unattended (no display/keyboard required) with the pre-configured option of installing rootfs to external USB storage.
+The netinstaller runs unattended (no display/keyboard required) with the option of installing `rootfs to external USB storage <http://www.circuidipity.com/run-a-raspberry-pi-2-from-external-usb-storage-using-raspbian.html>`_.
 Upon completion the Pi reboots with DHCP and OpenSSH for remote access.

 I put my plan in motion using: